wcarc-on/wcarc-site/minutes/minutes202204.md

 ### Opening
 The meeting was opened by the President, Charles (VA3CPY) at 7:15 pm.
-There were no visitors attending the meeting.
+There was one visitor attending the meeting.

 ### Secretary's Report
 - Bert (VE2ZAZ) posted a draft version of the March 2022 meeting minutes on the Club website prior to this meeting.
 Moved by him that the minutes be adopted as posted on the website.
 Seconded by Glenn (VE3XRA).
 The motion was carried.

 ### Treasurer's Report
-- The balance as of March 31st was $2275.67.
+- The balance as of March 31st was $2,275.67.
 In comparison with last month, we had a deposit of $30 for membership and $0.10 in interest.
 There is also $2,000 which is split up into two term deposits.
 One has a maturity date of August 21st, 2022.
 The other one will mature on October 21st, 2022.
 We also have $15 in our "share accounts".
 - There are 18 members as of today.
 There are also three life members.

 ### Vice President's Report